shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 I will have an example program that converts data from a CSV file to the format used in the CSCI 211 programming assignments.
 You can get the data directly from the dataset (.csv file or other format), or you can use something similar to my program to create an input file that looks like the input you have used throughout the semester.<br>

-You must create a git repository for your program and have at least 5 commits made to the repository for your program's source code.
+You must use your CSCI211 git repository for your CURE-E Final Project computer program and have at least 5 commits made to the repository for your program's source code.
 You are not required to have commits for each of the following, but these are all points at which it would be a good idea to make a commit:
 * **Initial commit** that includes the project's initial setup (e.g. a new directory, setting up the project structure, adding any necessary project files).
 * **Creation of a C++ class or struct for your data entries** (e.g. every Node in your ADT may contain pointers to instances of this class)
 * **Creation of a C++ class for your ADT** (define the class and its methods; doesn't need to be complete, but can include some basic implementation)